Brain & Behavior Research Foundation Honors Nine Scientists for Outstanding Achievements in Psychiatric Research at 30th Annual Dinner

-NEW YORK CITY (October 31, 2016)—The Brain & Behavior Research Foundation honored nine scientists with its 2016 Outstanding Achievement Prizes for their work in schizophrenia, mood disorders, child and adolescent psychiatry, and cognitive neuroscience.
-The award presentation took place on Friday, October 28th at the Foundation’s 29th Annual National Awards Dinner, celebrating the transformative power of neuroscience and psychiatric research to improve the lives of people with mental illness, which affects one in five people.
+NEW YORK CITY (October 30, 2017)—The Brain & Behavior Research Foundation honored nine scientists with its 2017 Outstanding Achievement Prizes for their work in schizophrenia, mood disorders, child and adolescent psychiatry, and cognitive neuroscience.
+The award presentation took place on Friday, October 27th at the Foundation’s International Awards Dinner and 30th Anniversary Celebration, honoring the transformative power of neuroscience and psychiatric research to improve the lives of people with mental illness, which affects one in five people.

 According to Foundation President and CEO Jeffrey Borenstein, M.D., the Outstanding Achievement Prizes, which cover five categories, are among the most prestigious awards in the field of psychiatric research.
-The recipients were selected by the Foundation’s Scientific Council, comprised of 173 leading experts across disciplines in brain and behavior research, including two Nobel laureates; the current director of the National Institute of Mental Health and four former directors; four recipients of the National Medal of Science; 13 members of the National Academy of Sciences; 26 chairs of psychiatry and neuroscience departments at leading medical institutions; and 55 members of the National Academy of Medicine.
+The recipients were selected by the Foundation’s Scientific Council, comprised of 177 leading experts across disciplines in brain and behavior research, including two Nobel Prizewinners; two former directors and the current director of the National Institute of Mental Health (NIMH); four recipients of the National Medal of Science; 13 members of the National Academy of Sciences; 27 chairs of psychiatry and neuroscience departments at leading medical institutions; and 52 members of the Institute of Medicine.

-“These scientists have dedicated their lives to understanding complex psychiatric conditions in order to help millions of affected people and their families,” said Dr. Borenstein.
-“We are proud to honor them and highlight the inspiring work of these outstanding scientists, teachers and mentors.”
+“These scientists have dedicated their lives to understanding complex psychiatric conditions to help people with mental illness and their families,” says Dr. Borenstein.
+“We are proud to honor them and highlight their inspiring work.”

 The Lieber Prize for Outstanding Achievement in Schizophrenia Research

-The Lieber Prize was established in 1987 by the late Constance E. Lieber, Foundation President Emerita, and her husband, Stephen A. Lieber, Chair of the Foundation’s Board of Directors.
+The Lieber Prize was established in 1987 by the late Constance and Stephen Lieber to bring public recognition to the outstanding discoveries being made in schizophrenia research.

 The Maltz Prize for Innovative & Promising Schizophrenia Research